Call us! 541-318-5211

 Solutions:

 Your User Guide or control panel instructions should walk you through this easily enough.
 In fact, some Xerox printers provide video assistance and lighted interiors to make jam clearance a snap.
-Start by inspecting the paper path and remove any jammed material, being careful to take out any stuck paper straight —and above all—not tearing it.
+Start by inspecting the paper path and remove any jammed material, being careful to take out any stuck paper straight —and above all—don't tear it.
 If it’s caught between rollers, follow the guide on how to release the pressure.

 As a rule, you should always make sure the type of paper being printed is supported by your printer.
 And remember to store your paper where it’s dry to avoid moisture that can make printing difficult.

-Checking for ink issues
+★Checking for ink issues

 If the printer's ink or toner is low, replace it.
 Low ink or toner is much more often a problem with inkjet printers than with laser printers.
 Making matters worse, many inkjet printers are notorious for not printing at all when even one of their multiple ink cartridges is empty.
 In other words, if your printer is out of yellow ink, you may not be able to print a black-and-white text-only document.